eggjs/egg-schedule/README.md

 `egg-schedule` supports both cron-based scheduling and interval-based scheduling.

-Schedule decision is being made by `agent` process. `agent` triggers a task and sends message to `worker` process.
+Schedule decision is being made by `agent` process. `agent` triggers a task and sends a message to `worker` process.
 Then, one or all `worker` process(es) execute the task based on schedule type.

 To setup a schedule task, simply create a job file in `{app_root}/app/schedule`.
-A file contains one job and export `schedule` and `task` properties.
+A file contains one job and exports `schedule` and `task` properties.

 The rule of thumbs is one job per file.

 ## Task

-Task is a class which will be instantiated every schedule, and `subscribe` method will be invoked.
+Task is a class which will be instantiated with every schedule, and a `subscribe` method will be invoked.

 You can get anonymous context with `this.ctx`.

 - ctx.method: `SCHEDULE`
 - ctx.path: `/__schedule?path=${schedulePath}&${schedule}`.

-To create a task, `subscribe` can be generator function or async function.
+To create a task, `subscribe` can be a generator function or async function.
 For example:

 ```js
 // A simple logger example